Monday, July 14, 2008

 How to Make a Flat White

-Let's say the cappuccino is the "Marge Simpson" of espresso-based drinks with milk, with the milk whipped into a bubbly froth and placed on top of the espresso like a high "bee-hive" do.
+Let's say the cappuccino is the "Marge Simpson" of espresso-based drinks, with the milk whipped into a bubbly froth and placed on top of the espresso like a high Marge Simpson "bee-hive" do.

 The latte, on the other hand, has had a hair cut, but nonetheless, has enough froth left in the milk to top the drink off with a slight bit of teasing on top.

-The flat white, on the other hand, doesn't have any of that volume on top, but rather has all that tease distributed throughout the espresso, giving that rich, velvety feel I mentioned above.
+The flat white, on the other hand, doesn't have any of that volume on top, but rather has all that tease distributed throughout the espresso, giving it a rich, velvety feel texture, where the coffee dominates.

 Flat-White lends itself well to making what is referred to as Latte Art.
-With a bit of practice you can make patterns such as leaves and hearts.
-But first of all just perfect making a great flat-white; it tastes just as good when well made without any fancy art on top.
-Even without any latte art, the drink should look rich and inviting since the espresso, crema, and velvety milk all combine to make for a rich and inviting palate.
-It's a work of art in itself!
+I don't profess to be an expert at latte art, however, with a bit of practice you might be able to create patterns such as leaves and hearts as you will see on any flat white made in Australia or New Zealand, and in the better independent coffee shops in the U.S. But first of all just perfect making a great flat-white; it tastes just as good when well-made without any fancy art on top.
+Even without any latte art, the caramel-colored espresso crema floating on top of the drink is a work of art in itself!

-Now that I've wetted your appetite for a flat white, make them at home.
-To get going you will initally need to make an investment in some appliances, so here are my recommendation for a home espresso maker and a coffee grinder.
+Now that I've wetted your appetite for a flat white, why not try making one at home.
+To get going you will initially need to make an investment in some appliances, so here are my recommendation for a home espresso maker and a coffee grinder.